 Become a Referee

-All referees affiliated with FIFA have a designated referee grade.
-The grade indicates the qualification of the referee to officiate at various levels of local, national and international soccer competition.
-There is a common misconception that these grades are related to elementary or secondary school grades – they’re not, they are assigned by USSF.
+All referees affiliated with FIFA have a designated referee level.
+The designation indicates the qualification of the referee to officiate at various levels of local, national and international soccer competition.
 Read more…

-Must be 13 years or older to attend the Grade 8 course.
+Grassroots participants must be 13 years or older to attend.

 Courses for Beginners

-There are two introductory courses offered: the Grade 9 Recreational Referee Course and the Grade 8 Referee Course.
-The Grade 8 and Grade 9 courses are the starting point for new referees of all ages (subject to the minimum age restrictions defined below).
+The introductory course offered: the Grassroots Referee Course.
+The Grassroots course is the starting point for new referees of all ages (subject to the minimum age restrictions defined below).

 Referee Traits and Skills

 Patience, optimism, and a comfort with people, are extremely handy traits for a referee.
 In addition, physical fitness, familiarity with the game (being a former player is beneficial but not necessary), knowledge of the Laws of the Game, and the ability to interpret and apply those Laws, are essential.
-A degree of physical and mental maturity to handle the job is also needed, which is why the minimum age for participants in the Grade 8 course is 13.
+A degree of physical and mental maturity to handle the job is also needed.

 Scheduling and Compensation